-The Restricted Fixed Asset Fund represents the net book value of fixed assets £5,491k (2020: £5,549k) plus the unspent element of Capital funds £nil (2020: £nil).
+The Restricted Fixed Asset Fund represents the net book value of fixed assets plus the unspent element of Capital funds.
 When assets are purchased the fund is increased and depreciation charges reduce the fund.

 Unrestricted Funds represent balances held at period end that can be applied at the discretion of the Governors, to support any of the Academy's charitable purposes.